-- 7. Monitor any legislation what would shorten the sentence to 18 months for any person who is found incompetent to stand trial, and cannot be restored to competency. - 8.
+- 6.7.
+Support legislation empowering the California Mental Health Services Authority (CalMHSA) joint powers authority to act on behalf of counties in negotiating with the DSH or the California Department of Health Care Services. - 7.8.
+Monitor any legislation what would shorten the sentence to 18 months for any person who is found incompetent to stand trial, and cannot be restored to competency. - 8-9.
 Sponsor legislation, seek administrative resolution, and seek collaboration with other geographical-host counties for full reimbursement of costs incurred by hosting State Hospitals, including: jail services (when State Hospital patients become inmates in the local correctional facility); patient transportation; public defender; medical services; mental health services; crisis care; and evaluation, or other potential issues arising from the State Hospital.